 3. Evidence and learning

-To increase the robustness and credibility of our health evidence, and to prove what works and what does not.
-This includes developing learning and research relationships as well as carrying out staff and partner capacity development.
+The HL is allowing us to increase the robustness and credibility of our health evidence, and to examine what works and what does not.
+This includes developing learning and research relationships as well as developing the capacity of staff and partners.

 We have identified and developed a plan to carry out research and generate learning under the following themes over the next three years: